What Helps for Vertigo

 There are so many SIMPLE swaps you can make to reduce your toxin exposure exponentially!

-Slowly replace things throughout your home to improve the toxic load you, your family (including pets) are exposed to.
+Slowly replace things throughout your home to improve the toxic load you and your family (including pets) are exposed to.
 It is a fabulous way to create your Self Care Lifestyle.

 RE-CAP